 The property’s rugged backcountry provides an opportunity for new multi-use trails and greater connectivity to existing trails within the park.
-Other recreational opportunities might include picnicking, fishing, nature observation, and hike-in stays by permit-only.
+Other recreational opportunities might include picnicking, nature observation, and hike-in stays by permit-only.
 The property provides abundant opportunities to learn about natural and culture history.

 The District holds a conservation easement and a recreation covenant on the property, protecting in perpetuity the scenic and natural values and requiring the land be open for low-intensity recreation and education uses.